-We are delighted to re-publish the following Press Release a recent Scottish Salmon Company (SSC) Award which was aided by a Salmon Fish Waste Biogas Project and installation of a Landia pasteurizer.
+We are delighted to re-publish the following Press Release Case Study of a Scottish Salmon Company (SSC) Award in 2020 which was aided by a Salmon Fish Waste Biogas Project and installation of a Landia pasteurizer.

 Press Release 6 October 2020: